 - Take shelter in an interior hallway on a lower floor away from windows or glass when you're in a large building, such as a mall or auditorium.

-The National Weather Service issues Severe Thunderstorm Warnings for a particular county, or portions of it, when dangerous winds and damaging hail are likely to exceed the thresholds known to cause significant damage to well-built structures or cause bodily harm.
+The National Weather Service issues Severe Thunderstorm Warnings for a particular county, or portions of it, when dangerous winds and damaging hail are likely to exceed the thresholds known to cause significant damage to well-built structures or cause bodily harm to those outside.

 Large hail is created by strong rising wind currents (updrafts) that carry water droplets into the upper regions of a thunderstorm where they freeze.
 Hail that is dime size or greater can produce dents in the tops of vehicles, damage roofs, break windows and cause significant bodily injury.
-Hailstones can form to softball size and fall at speeds in excess of 100 miles per hour.
+Hailstones can form to softball size or larger and fall at speeds in excess of 100 miles per hour.

-Damaging winds are another dangerous ingredient that make up the thunderstorm.
+Damaging winds are another dangerous ingredient that make up thunderstorms.
 Downbursts, also known as straight-line winds, are more prominent in thunderstorms.
 Downburst (straight-line) winds can produce widespread damage similar to that of a tornado.
-In fact, downburst winds have been measured in excess of 120 miles per hour or equivalent to an F2 Tornado.
+In fact, downburst winds have been measured in excess of 120 miles per hour or equivalent to an EF2 Tornado.

 Thunderstorm Safety Actions